-Engineering better lives with Mateo Gonzales ’26
+Engineering Better Lives with Mateo Gonzales ’26

 “When I received my financial aid package, I actually started crying.
 I couldn’t believe it,” Mateo Gonzales ’26 remembered.
 “In essence, it’s everything.
 It has provided me with the ability to pursue a degree in something that I’m very passionate about.”